 “Gloria’s belief in the power of collaboration to advance equity as demonstrated throughout her career makes her uniquely qualified for this role,” said Helene Gayle, president and CEO of The Chicago Community Trust.
 “At this moment of awakening to the effects of racism, poverty, and bias, her steadfast leadership to ensure inclusive opportunity for all Chicagoans is what is needed to guide this once in a generation opportunity to build back better.”

 As the director, she will partner with philanthropy, business, government, nonprofits, and communities to establish ambitious community-focused economic recovery goals, as well as oversee the initiatives grant making and fundraising operations.
 Most recently, Castillo served as president and CEO of Chicago United, the city’s leading advocacy organization for multiracial leadership in business.

-“I am energized by the opportunity to be bold in our quest for equity as we look to ensure those who are typically left behind recover from this recession,” said Gloria Castillo, director of the Together We Rise initiative at The Chicago Community Trust.
+“I am energized by the opportunity to be bold in our quest for equity as we look to ensure those who are typically left behind recover from this recession,” said Gloria Castillo, director of the Together We Rise: For an Equitable and Just Recovery initiative at The Chicago Community Trust.
 “I have long believed that public, private and local partnerships have the power to advance transformative social change and we have an unprecedented opportunity to seize this moment in pursuit of a region that works for all of us.”